omgnetwork/ios-sdk/README.md

 - `idempotencyToken`: The idempotency token used to ensure that the transaction will be executed one time only on the server.
 If the network call fails, you should reuse the same `idempotencyToken` when retrying the request.
 - `correlationId`: (optional) An id that can uniquely identify a transaction.
 Typically an order id from a provider.
 - `metadata`: A dictionary of additional data to be stored for this transaction consumption.
+- `encryptedMetadata`: A dictionary of additional encrypted data to be stored for this transaction consumption.

 #### Approve a transaction consumption